-Amilcar DaSilva is a rising senior at Hunter College in New York City.
-Amilcar majors in Public Heath and is part of the Ronald E. McNair Post-Baccalaureate Achievement Program.
-He intends to pursue a Ph.D. in Public Health with a concentration in Health Policy and Management.
+Amilcar DaSilva is majoring in Public Health and is part of the Ronald E. McNair Post-Baccalaureate Achievement Program at Hunter College in New York City.
+He intends to pursue a PhD in Public Health with a concentration in Health Policy and Management.
 After taking part in an academic program called “Civic Scholars” in which he worked with the homeless population in New York City, DaSilva realized his passion for wanting to have a long-standing career in health care services that is aligned with Community and Public Health.

-During SUMR, he will be working with Dr. Peter Cronholm and Andrea Bilger in the Mixed Methods Research Laboratory (MMRL).
-He will be exploring data management, data analysis, and possibly data collection regarding distinct qualitative and/or mixed methods projects.
+During SUMR, he worked with Peter Cronholm, MD, MSCE, CAQHPM, FAAFP and Andrea Bilger, MPH in the Mixed Methods Research Laboratory (MMRL).
+He explored data management, data analysis, and data collection regarding distinct qualitative and/or mixed methods projects.